World-building for fantasy and speculative fiction writers

 Time: 14:00 - 16:30

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

-Using a mix of exercises, close textual readings, and examinations of film, TV and graphic novels, this course will help you define your world more clearly, alongside the characters, tech and universal laws that inhabit them.
-Bring your writing materials and a sense of adventure!
+Using a mix of exercises, close textual readings, and examinations of film, TV and graphic novels, our tutor will help you define your world more clearly, alongside the characters, tech and universal laws that inhabit them.
+Bring your writing materials and a sense of adventure.
 It may also help you to come prepared with an idea for your speculative world, or a piece of writing in progress.

 This is a live online course.
 You will need: